 - Make sure you hire and keep the right employees: Replacing an employee can cost a lot.
 You can decrease the total cost associated with recruiting and training when you hire (and then retain) the right people.
 Look for candidates with good track records, who come recommended, and who fit in with the company culture.
 Once the employee is onboarded, make sure you build a relationship and provide paths for employee growth; it makes it more likely that they will stay in their role.

-As always, to make sure your business is prepared and stays in compliance with applicable wage laws, you should discuss Georgia’s minimum wage laws with your accountant and lawyer.
+As always, to make sure your business is prepared and stays in compliance (such as ensuring you have an EIN with applicable wage laws, you should discuss Georgia’s minimum wage laws with your accountant and lawyer.